ropiens/project-sandwich-man/README.md

 # project-sandwich-man(working title)

-Learning for TAMP especially focused on hierarchical stacking blocks(this task could make a sandwich!).
+Project for a complex and long-horizon manipulation task especially focused on hierarchically stacking blocks(With this task, we could make a sandwich!).

 *STATUS :* [`In Progress`](https://github.com/ropiens/project-sandwich-man/projects/1)